MrSinzo/Sinzos-Daily-Planner/README.md

 ## How did I go about building this? <a name="how"></a>
 Mainly used React and React-draggable component.
-I oringinally was attempting to get the buttons to be craggable via CSS but react may posing some complications on how vanilla CSS works in react.
+I oringinally was attempting to get the Activity Cards to be craggable via CSS but react may posing some complications on how vanilla CSS works in react.
 Then it was Deployed to Github pages.

 ## App Link! <a name="example"></a>